fortinmike/git-multirepo/README.md

 ## Limitations

 - git-multirepo should be considered beta at the moment.
-All of the core features work as described, though.
 Suggestions and contributions are welcome.
-- The project and its dependencies must live beside each other on disk (for now).
+- The project and its dependencies must live beside each other on disk.
 - Some more commands need to be implemented to facilitate branch-heavy workflows.
 - You must (ideally) install the tool on your CI server: `gem install git-multirepo`